 Recognizing that accommodation is in effect is the first step.
-However, you are soon confronted with a dilemma: Do you push your child to manage their anxiety without accommodating them?
-But I can’t do that, my child won’t be able to cope! you say.
-Or do you hold and keep accommodating?
-But I don’t want to do that either, it doesn’t work! you reply.
+However, for the individual with anxiety, you are confronted with a dilemma: Do I try to manage my anxiety without asking for accommodation?
+But I can’t do that, I won’t be able to cope! you reply.
+Or do continue as usual, and keep asking others for accommodation?
+But I don’t want to do that either, it doesn’t work!
 Both statements are correct.
-For long-standing anxiety that has demanded months or even years of accommodation, suddenly cutting it off cold turkey can be very distressing for a child.
+For long-standing anxiety that has demanded months or even years of accommodation, suddenly cutting it off cold turkey can be very distressing for most people.
 But continuing to accommodate is making things worse.